ConSol/sakuli/docs/additional-settings.md

         	<options>--proxy=localhost:9999 __SAHI_DIR__\phantomjs\sahi.js</options>

+### Browser selection

+You may want to change the browser due to the following reasons:

+* to check if a web test (made with Sahi methods) for browser A is also running properly on browser B
+* to run a headless browser
+    * just for curiosity :-)
+    * to keep the browser in background while Sakuli tests a non-web application (e.g. fat client)

+In addition to the possibilities described in [General note on property settings](./additional-settings.md#general-note-on-property-settings), `sakuli.bat/sakuli.sh` can also be given the parameter `-b`:

+    %SAKULI_HOME%/bin/sakuli.sh -b chrome --run /path/to/suite

 ### Sahi behind a proxy

-SEt the following properties (as global) to define a proxy Sahi should connect to.
+Set the following properties (as global) to define a proxy Sahi should connect to.

-    ```
 	### HTTP/HTTPS proxy Settings
 	### Set these properties, to enable the test execution behind company proxies
 	# Use external proxy server for HTTP*